JacobMacInnis/useful_functions/one_hundred_useful_functions.md

 window.addEventListener("resize", resizeHandler); // Window resize event only triggers 250ms after the last change.
 ```

-Absolutely!
-Here are the next two functions in our journey:

 ### 16. throttle<T>(fn: (...args: any[]) => T, limit: number, interval: number): (...args: any[]) => void